 Noticeably, there has been little deviation from the trend since the Great Financial Crisis.
 The current period may better represent the Great Moderation than the mid-1990s.
 The difference is that the deviations seem to be closer to the trend.
 This means that we have exceptional growth in the current environment but only growth closer to the trend.
 We show in green the 12-month rolling average value.

-This research on “bad times” is ongoing but we have found that returns for managed futures are slightly higher during periods of declining or negative deviations from trend.
+This research on “bad times” is ongoing, but we have found that returns for managed futures are slightly higher during periods of declining or negative deviations from the trend.
 This mean difference has a p-value of .2 for a one-tailed test, suggesting a weak difference.
-Our analysis shows that performance for managed futures is higher than normal when there is a deterioration of financial condition versus periods of just slower economic growth.
-Our ongoing research is to look at the impact of “growth recessions” on other hedge fund strategies.
+Our analysis shows that performance for managed futures is higher than normal when there is a deterioration of financial condition versus periods of slower economic growth.
+Our ongoing research examines the impact of “growth recessions” on other hedge fund strategies.

 The crisis alpha that may exist in managed futures shows stronger performance during market downturns, but more importantly, managed futures performance is tied to changes in economic performance.
 Deterioration of financial conditions or growth, the harbinger of a possible asset price crisis, are the more primal cause of excess returns.